chrisarg/task-memmanager-cmalloc/README.md

 The module depends on the `Inline::C` module to compile the C code for the memory allocation and deallocation functions.

+# TODO

+None I can think of, but open to suggestions.

 # SEE ALSO